+(5 is already done, is it not??
+Delete????)

-(a) Policy - All development projects, including individual structures on any current lot of record must pay for the total cost of required extensions of water and/or sewer services to their project, regardless of the distance required.
+- (5) Objective -Create a City Water Master Plan and a Wastewater Management Plan to meet future city growth. - (a) Policy Prioritize and begin create a ten (10) year capital improvement plans goals for for the next ten years to develop the Water Master Plan and Wastewater Management Plan.
+Improvements should be accomplished as needed currently and by future needs on a schedule that would not overburden existing customers of City services. - (b) Policy On an annual basis, review and update, if necessary, the water and sewer fee resolutions to keep up with current and future growth demands as well as new water quality regulations. - (6) Objective Design services so they do not create a heavy operational and financial burden on the City, either currently or in the future. - (a) Policy All development projects, including individual structures on any current lot of record must pay for the total cost of required extensions of water and/or sewer services to their project, regardless of the distance required.
 Such extensions may include pipelines, valves, fire hydrants, pressure regulation valves, pumping or boosting facilities, manholes, vaults, clean-outs, and storage systems if needed.
 All facilities must be built to City standards and specifications and guaranteed as per current City codes.
 The costs of these extensions are in addition to any impact fees required for the development.
-Impact fees go toward developing general City infrastructure impacted by growth.

-The owner and/or installer of the facilities may enter into "aid to construction" agreements with the City, if the City decides that they need to participate (at the City's discretion) and upgrade the size or capacity beyond that needed for the project and its locale.
+Impact fees go toward developing general City infrastructure impacted by growth. - b) Policy The owner and/or installer of the facilities may enter into "aid to construction" agreements with the City, if the City decides that they need to participate (at the City's discretion) and upgrade the size or capacity beyond that needed for the project and its locale.
 This enlargement would be for future service areas or capacities, and the City would pay the costs of the added capacity as per the agreement.
-The minimum sizing of the system must however meet the current City standards for that area.

-The City and the developer may also enter into agreements to recoup the cost of proportionate shares of the improvements as connections are made to the extension by future growth.
+The minimum sizing of the system must however meet the current City standards for that area. - c) Policy - The City and the developer may also enter into agreements to recoup the cost of proportionate shares of the improvements as connections are made to the extension by future growth.
 The developer or the City or a combination of the two, depending on which entity(s) paid for the improvements, may enter into the agreement.
-The recovery period shall not exceed seven years and only future connections, between the last termination of the City facilities and the end of the new extensions may be recovered.

-- (7) Objective Coordinate with Box Elder County Officials to ensure that growth around Willard City occurs in a manner which allows the phased extension of services so that the creation of overlapping service districts and inefficient delivery of services is avoided. - (a) Policy -Enter into an inter-local agreement with the County to ensure that developments around the City meet the intentions or objectives of this General Plan and will not jeopardize the servicing of City residents in the future.
+The recovery period shall not exceed seven years and only future connections, between the last termination of the City facilities and the end of the new extensions may be recovered. - (7) Objective Coordinate with Box Elder County Officials to ensure that growth around Willard City occurs in a manner which allows the phased extension of services so that the creation of overlapping service districts and inefficient delivery of services is avoided. - (a) Policy -Enter into an inter-local agreement with the County to ensure that developments around the City meet the intentions or objectives of this General Plan and will not jeopardize the servicing of City residents in the future.